Joehuu/blog/_posts/2025-12-18-thrills-of-pc-building.md

 Here is a dump of them in no particular order:
 - bluetooth, check
 - wifi, check (latest 6101.19.134.0 driver has intermittent connection issues, at least on Minecraft, use 6001.19.119.0 for now)
-- gpu, check (latest 591.44 driver slows down system down to a slideshow and can maybe recover after ~5 minutes, repro: alt-tabbing on Minecraft and waiting for a bit, use 581.80 for now) (may need more testing on other games for some tradeoff bug fixes or stuff)
+- gpu, check (latest 591.44 driver slows down system to a slideshow and can maybe recover after ~5 minutes, repro: alt-tabbing on Minecraft and waiting for a bit, use 581.80 for now) (may need more testing on other games for some tradeoff bug fixes or stuff)
 - front I/O, check
 - hardware and cooling, check (did stress tests: memtest86 (ram), furmark (gpu), cinebench and prime95 (cpu))
 - firmware update on ssd, check (had some old known bugs)